FragnetNetwork/docs/docs/games/fs25/uploading-your-savegame.md

 ---
-title: Upload a Local Savegame
+title: Uploading your Savegame
 keywords: ['fs25', 'fs25 savegame', 'fs25 local savegame', 'upload savegame']
 ---

-# How to Upload a Local Savegame to a Farming Simulator 2025 Server
+# How to Upload a Savegame to your Farming Simulator 2025 Server

-This guide explains how to upload a **single-player or local multiplayer savegame** to a **dedicated Farming Simulator 2025 server**.
+This guide explains how to upload a **single-player or local multiplayer savegame** to your **dedicated Farming Simulator 2025 server**.

 ---